googleknight/Value-Time/README.md

 ## License

+Copyright (c) 2025 Shubham Mathur.
+All rights reserved.

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact